pmaragno/Assessment-of-the-impact-of-different-Nanopore-platforms-implementation/README.md

 Coverage was fixed to 100X on the base of the analysis done in setting_max_coverage.R script.

 ## Results
-### ELIGOS results using all the reads on the 3' UTR of the 50 selected transcripts
+### ELIGOS and Nanocompore results using all the reads on the 3' UTR of the 50 selected transcripts

 | ELIGOS | WT MinION vs IVT PromethION | WT PromethION vs IVT PromethION | Common |
 | ------------- | ------------- |------------- | ------------- |